FdSc Software Development

 Throughout this programme you will develop a broad knowledge of computing, in addition to developing your programming skills, systems analysis and design techniques, database skills using industry standard database software and software development skills using our state-of-the-art IT equipment.

-Our new HE Centre is a dedicated learning and social space especially for our higher education students.
+Our University Centre is a dedicated learning and social space especially for our degree level students.

 Students were invited to help Cestria Community Housing residents use technology and gadgets.